Maria Adams, Credit Cards Moderator

 @m_adams

 The highest credit card limit you can get is over $100,000, according to cardholder reports.
-To qualify for a $100,000+ credit limit, you need to choose the right card and have substantial assets and income, minimal debt, and a strong credit profile.
+To qualify for a credit limit of $100,000 or more, you need to choose the right card and have substantial assets and income, minimal debt, and a strong credit profile.

 - Chase Sapphire Reserve®: $10,000+ credit limit